antoinegodin/SFCSummerSchooParis2017/README.md

 Godley, W. and M. Lavoie (2007) “Monetary Economics: An Integrated Approach to Credit, Money, Income, Production and Wealth”, Basingstoke, Palgrave Macmillan.
 Chapters 3-4.

-Caverzasi, E. and A Godin (2015) “Post-Keynesian stock-flow-consistent modelling: a survey”, *Cambridge Journal of Economics*, vol. 39 (1), 157-187.
+Caverzasi, E. and A Godin (2015) “Post-Keynesian stock-flow-consistent modelling: a survey”, *Cambridge Journal of Economics*, 39 (1), 157-187.

 Fennell, P., O'Sullivan, D., Godin, A. and S. Kinsella (2016) "Is it possible to visualise any stock flow consistent model as a directed acyclic graph?", *Computational Economics*, 48(2), 307-316.

-<a href="https://github.com/S120/PKSFC/tree/master/Tutorials">PKSFC Tutotial webpages</a>
+<a href="https://github.com/S120/PKSFC/tree/master/Tutorials">PKSFC Tutorial webpages</a>

 ### Lab 3 Empirically calibrated simple SFC models